 \section{Introduction}

 Single object tracking (SOT) is a fundamental task in computer vision, which aims to obtain the track of a target by utilizing the target’s appearance template in a sequence of images or a video.
-While single object trackers have made surprising performance improvements in recent years, these trackers, which are designed based on large network structures, come with a large number of parameters and Flops.
-They are very heavy and expensive, making it difficult to deploy them on resource-constrained devices.
+In recent years, while single object trackers have made surprising performance improvements, these trackers are designed on large network structures with many parameters and Flops.
+Deploying them on devices with limited resources is challenging because of high cost.

 A lightweight tracker needs to achieve an optimal balance between performance, parameters, Flops and FPS.
-Although full-convolutional lightweight trackers like LightTrack \cite{LightTrack} and FEAR \cite{FEAR} have fewer params and Flops, their performance is insufficient.
+Full-convolutional lightweight trackers with fewer parameters and Flops, such as LightTrack \cite{LightTrack} and FEAR \cite{FEAR}, perform insufficiently.
 For example, the AUC of LightTrack \cite{LightTrack} and FEAR \cite{FEAR} on LaSOT \cite{LaSOT} is 7 \% and 6.8 \% lower than that of MixFormerV2-S \cite{MixFormerV2}, respectively.
 To improve the performance of the lightweight tracker, efficient attention mechanisms are introduced to design the trackers.
 E.T.Track \cite{E.T.Track} and MixFormerV2-S \cite{MixFormerV2} achieve significant performance improvements.
 However, the use of the attention mechanism results in a significant increase in both params and Flops.
 For instance, E.T.Track \cite{E.T.Track} and MixFormerV2-S \cite{MixFormerV2} is 3.5x and 8x more params, 3x and 8x more Flops than LightTrack \cite{LightTrack}, respectively.
 As a result, the current lightweight trackers only achieve a balance of two or three points rather than the optimal four points.

-Our goal is to design an efficient tracker that effectively balances these four points.
-To minimize the number of parameters and Flops, we select full-convolutional tracking pipeline as our baseline.
-To achieve better performance, we focus on improving the model’s nonlinear expressiveness.
-Effective network design serves as the foundation for other improvement strategies, including training methods.
-Thus, the critical problem becomes designing an efficient feature fusion module and an efficient prediction head to boost the tracker's performance.
+This paper aims to design an efficient tracker that effectively balances these four points.
+To minimize the number of parameters and Flops, a full-convolutional tracking pipeline is selected as the baseline.
+To achieve better performance, this paper focuses on improving the model’s feature expressiveness.
+An effective network design serves as the foundation for other improvement strategies, including training methods.
+Thus, the critical problem designs an efficient feature fusion module and an efficient prediction head to boost the tracker’s performance.